A 2020 Virtual Study Abroad Experience | Is it Worth it?

-In light of recent events, over the past two months, I’ve had many students reach out to me, asking for advice on what to do now that their study abroad plans have changed.
+In light of recent events, over the past few months, I’ve had many students reach out to me, asking for advice on what to do now that their study abroad plans have changed.

 There is no simple answer to this, so here’s the truth: The possibility that you will study abroad at any time for the remainder of 2020 is unlikely.

-In addition to mass cancellations of Maymester and Summer programs (seems reasonable), an increasing number of colleges and universities here in the United States and around the world are calling time early on all Fall/Autumn 2020 programs out of caution of a second wave of the virus.
+In addition to mass cancellations of Maymester and Summer programs (a no-brainer), an increasing number of colleges and universities here in the United States and around the world are calling time early on all Fall/Autumn/Winter 2020 programs out of caution of a second wave of the virus….or end of the first wave (does anyone know what phase we are in at this point anyway?)

 I would like to start by saying that my heart is broken for you.
 I know you’re upset, disappointed, and feel uneasy.
 Yes, there are more things important than life in student travel abroad, but as someone who has had this experience over and over, don’t let anyone shame you for what you feel.